Credit Card Annual Fees: What Are They and Are They Worth Paying?

 - No foreign transaction fees: No fees for transactions made abroad

-Annual fees typically range from $39 to $95, but some credit cards will charge fees as high as $450.
+Annual fees could range from $39 to $95, more or less, but some exclusive, invite-only credit cards such as the American Express Centurion card will charge fees as high as $5,000 per year.
 Some cards waive the annual fee the first year but charge you each year thereafter.
 Make sure to read the fine print so you know what to expect.

-There are certain people who can recover the cost of an annual fee credit card, but at the end of the day, there is no true difference between any no-annual-fee credit cards and credit cards with fees, except that one costs you more money.
+Certain people can recover the cost of an annual fee credit card, but at the end of the day, there is no true difference between any no-annual-fee credit cards and credit cards with fees, except that one costs you more money.
 By maintaining a strong credit history and comparison shopping for credit cards, it is more than likely that a consumer can find a credit card with no annual fee plus all the perks and rewards they like.

 Not happy with your credit card?
-Click to see how to cancel your credit card without hurting your credit score.
+See how to cancel your credit card without hurting your credit score.